Title IX & Non-Discrimination

 - Students are made aware of the annual Clery report and of the resources available to students on and off campus.

 - The University Health Center and the Oasis Counseling Center conduct seminars as needed and conduct wellness events relating to student relationships.

 - The university sends periodic emails to the students reminding them of services and prevention efforts.

-- The university uses climate surveys to monitor student awareness of sexual misconduct and the Cairn response to complaints.
+- The university uses climate surveys to monitor student awareness of discrimination and sexual misconduct and the Cairn response to complaints.

 Specific Training for Employees